-Mbappe hat-trick marks new deal as PSG thrash Metz
+Mbappe treble marks new deal as PSG relegate Metz

 Kylian Mbappe celebrated signing a new three-year Paris St-Germain contract in style by scoring a hat-trick in the champions' final Ligue 1 game of the season.

-After announcing pre-match he had turned down a move to Real Madrid to stay in Paris, the striker was at his best as PSG thrashed relegated Metz.
+After announcing pre-match he had turned down a move to Real Madrid to stay in Paris, the striker was at his best as PSG relegated Metz.

 Brazilian Neymar was also on target, scoring his 100th goal for the club.